 “Matador” and “Law of Desire,” the two follow-ups to “What Have I Done to Deserve It?” could not have been more different from the 1984 feature.

-Sultry and erotic, perverse and anarchic, they are gender-bender features, reflecting more directly the liberalization of Spanish culture and cinema and the director’s strong resolve to test the limits of what’s tolerable in terms of graphic sexuality on screen.
+Sultry and erotic, perverse and anarchic, they are gender-bender features, reflecting more directly two forces.
+First, the liberalization of Spanish culture and cinema in the decade after Franco’s death.
+And second, the director’s strong resolve to test the limits of what’s tolerable in terms of graphic sexuality on screen.

 The beautiful heroine Maria Cardenal (Assumpta Serna) is a criminal lawyer who develops morbid attraction for the matador Diego (Nacho Martinez) after seeing him gored in the ring (he’s of course hit in the groin).
 The disabled matador is now teaching precision-killing at a bullfighting academy, though he continues to harbor longing for danger, blood, and violence years after his career had tragically ended.
 For sexual stimulation, Diego watches mutilation movies.
 This is depicted in the opening scene, which is shocking and funny, pleasing and disturbing.
 Diego sits in front of his TV set masturbating to a montage of images of cheap slasher movies.